FDD Red Flags: 10 Warning Signs Every Franchise Buyer Must Know (2026)

 If current or former franchisees seem evasive or decline to answer specific questions during validation calls, a gag clause may be the reason.
 Ask franchisees directly whether they're under any communication restrictions.
 Check whether the franchise agreement includes non-disparagement or confidentiality provisions.
 A system that restricts information flow is a system that may have something to hide.

-What to Do When You Find Red Flags
+What Should You Do When You Find Red Flags in an FDD?

 Finding one or two red flags in an FDD is common - even well-run franchise systems have imperfect disclosure documents.
 The question isn't whether red flags exist, but how many there are and how the franchisor responds when you raise them.